Need to request a device?

 FCC Emergency Broadband Benefit

 The Emergency Broadband Benefit is an FCC program to help households struggling to pay for internet service during the pandemic.
 This new benefit will connect eligible households to jobs, critical healthcare services, and virtual classrooms.
+Beginning on May 12 households can apply for the Emergency Broadband Benefit Program.

 Using Public Wi-Fi